 - Identifying the right contracts

 It is essential to be able to find contracts relevant to you, and by using Tracker you can source the right contracts related to your sector.
-Preparing tenders can be a time-consuming, expensive and resource-heavy process, so you need to be sure you’re bidding for the right contracts.
+Tendering can be a time-consuming, expensive and resource-heavy process, so you need to be sure you’re bidding for the right contracts.

 You need to be realistic about your expectations and chances of securing contracts, so ask yourself the following questions.
 Does my business meet or exceed the technical skills and experience required?
 Does the contract fit into my business strategy or positioning?
 Can my business afford to spend the time and resource required, especially in the event that I don’t win?
 Finally: Will this contract help my business grow?

 If the answer to all of these questions is YES, then let’s move on!

 - Expressing interest

 This lets the buyer know that you are interested in submitting a bid and doing business.
 You will be issued with a Pre-Qualification Questionnaire (PQQ), or in the case of a one-stage process an Invitation to Tender (ITT).

 Time is of the essence; the sooner you express your interest the sooner you can get started on creating a high-quality bid and give yourself the time to produce your best work.
 If you decide not to proceed, however, you are under no obligation to submit a tender and you can opt out at any time.
 Though obviously this will have been time you could have spent on some other task, so be sure before you commit!

 The PQQ document is designed to exclude suppliers that are under-qualified and reduce the overall number of companies bidding for a contract.